The House That Stood Still

-The House That Stood Still is a science fiction novel by Canadian-American author A. E. van Vogt, first published in 1950.
+The House That Stood Still is a science fiction novel by American author A. E. van Vogt, first published in 1950.
 It was also published under the titles The Mating Cry (1960, revised edition) and The Undercover Aliens (1976).

 Plot outline

 Through various intrigues and investigations, a California estate lawyer learns that the pre-Toltec stone building upon which his retainer's ancestor, a conquistador, built a mansion four centuries earlier, confers immortality to those who know its secret.
 A cult of immortals operates secretly from the house and even has spaceships capable of travel to Mars where it has a base.

-The lawyer falls for a beautiful cult member who tells him an atomic war is imminent and that most of the cultists want to remove the building's stones to Mars to keep their power safe from radioactive fallout.
-He makes it his mission to prevent the war, secure the secret of the ancient house for the benefit of all mankind, and get the girl.
+The lawyer falls for a cult member who tells him an atomic war is imminent and that most of the cultists want to remove the building's stones to Mars to keep their power safe from radioactive fallout.
+He makes it his mission to prevent the war, secure the secret of the ancient house for the benefit of all humankind, and end up with this woman.